 Be Prepared for the Initial Consultation

-Whether you meet in-person or virtually, you can anticipate that your divorce lawyer will have many questions to ask about your current living arrangements, your children, your financial status, your employment status, and your reasons for divorce.
+You can anticipate that your divorce lawyer will have many questions to ask about your current living arrangements, your children, your financial status, your employment status, and your reasons for divorce.
 Talking about these things can feel very raw and emotional, yet it is an important part of the process and helps your attorney put your interests first.
 Be ready for these tough conversations, and also come prepared with a list of any financial or real estate assets you have, including the financial institutions in which you hold accounts.

 Be Candid About Your COVID Concerns

-Different people have different levels of comfort or anxiety surrounding COVID-19; while some individuals are happy to meet in-person, while masked, and with appropriate social distancing measures, others may prefer to interact strictly online.
-The best approach is always to be forthcoming about what you are comfortable with, and to ask about the protocols your divorce lawyer can implement to put safety first.
+Different people have different levels of comfort or anxiety surrounding COVID-19; while some individuals are happy to meet in person, while masked, and with appropriate social distancing measures, others may prefer to interact strictly online.
+The best approach is always to be forthcoming about what you are comfortable with and to ask about the protocols your divorce lawyer can implement to put safety first.

 Talk with a Divorce Lawyer in Elizabethtown, KY

 Our firm boasts more than 30 years of experience in family law.
 We are prepared to walk you through your options for getting a divorce in Kentucky.
 Additionally, our firm is taking all reasonable precautions to promote public health and safety.
-In particular, we are happy to provide telephonic and virtual consultations to all of our clients.
+In particular, we are happy to provide consultations to all of our clients.

 To find out more about your options for divorce, reach out to Clagett & Barnett at your next opportunity.